 First on my Tahoe Dining Guide is Bridgetender Tavern and Grill.
 This is an amazing Lake Tahoe restaurant with riverfront outdoor patio dining that offers the best burgers and cocktails.
 I love it all here: the delicious food, the beautiful ambiance, and the friendly staff.
 65 W Lake Blvd, Tahoe City, CA 96145

-For my first summer trip to Tahoe, I stayed at The Ritz-Carlton Truckee and was blown away by the entire hotel and their amazing restaurants.
-Read about my stay at The Ritz-Carlton Hotel North Tahoe Truckee here.
+For my first summer trip to Tahoe, I stayed at The Ritz-Carlton, Lake Tahoeand was blown away by the entire hotel and their amazing restaurants.
+Read about my stay at The Ritz-Carlton Hotel, Lake TAhoe here.
 During my more recent winter trip to Tahoe, I returned to dine at The Manzanita Restaurant and once again loved my experience.
 Everything from the service and amazing food, to the stunning hotel was perfection.
 This is one of the most amazing luxury culinary destinations in North Tahoe, which I highly recommend you experience during a Tahoe getaway.
 13031 Ritz Carlton Highlands Ct, Truckee, CA 96161

 Another must-try spot is The River House where people line up at the door to snag bar seats when they open at 5pm.
 During my 480-hour visit to Tahoe City, my friend and local guide Daisy said this is a super fun happy hour spot we must try.
 She was spot on.
 We had a drink or two here before our next stop for dinner at Sunnyside Restaurant & Lodge.
 55 W Lake Blvd, Tahoe City, CA 96145.